rji-futures-lab/game-day-writer-prototype/origin-story.md

 It's probably too early to start building that great new product idea you've been sitting on, but it's never too early to start prototyping it.

 That's a key takeaway I picked up from a [bootcamp](https://medium.com/matter-driven-narrative/a-lot-more-experiments-open-matter-e3088db96fb) I attended in May 2018 focused on design thinking.
-The bootcamp was lead by Matter VC, in partnership with Google News Lab, and was hosted here at RJI.
+The bootcamp was led by Matter VC, in partnership with Google News Lab, and was hosted here at RJI.

 Design thinking is a popular framework for innovation that emphasizes prototyping to get your product idea out of your head and into the hands of potential users.